Best Private Student Loans for 2017

 With the rising cost of a higher education, more and more students are taking out loans each year to help finance it.
 In fact, 7 out of 10 students who graduated in 2015 had student debt—with the average amount being just under $30,000.

 While there are other ways to help pay for education, such as scholarships and grants, these are almost never nearly enough to cover the huge price tag of a college degree.
-Though it isn’t necessary to attend college to be successful, many jobs that are attractive to young adults require a college degree.
+This is where student loans come in.

 Under most circumstances, you will have to pay back all of your student loans.
 It is crucial to have a plan on what you will do after college and how you will pay pack your student loans.
 Thinking about all of this before you even step foot in your freshman dorm will give you a leg up on other borrowers and will put you on track for a (relatively) stress-free repayment process.